w3c/wot-cg/Tutorials/quickstart/Readme.md

 You can interact with them over the Internet and send requests.
 You should read their Thing Description to understand how to interact with them.
 The Node.js based library, [node-wot](https://github.com/eclipse-thingweb/node-wot), simplifies this process and will be installed as a dependency.
+It is the reference implementation of the WoT Scripting API, which has an example code [here](https://w3c.github.io/wot-scripting-api/#example-thing-client-api-example-with-data-value).

+Alternatively, you can send requests manually.
+You can refer to the [WoT Binding Templates](https://w3c.github.io/wot-binding-templates/#example-binding-example-of-a-readproperty-operation-to-http) that explains how to read forms in a TD as a human.

 ## Solution